Redictate your text message

 If the app you use on your phone supports sharing an address to an app, then you can look up an address on your phone and share it directly to your car.
 For example if you’re using Google Maps, you can share a destination directly to your Tesla and avoid typing it again later.

 Turn off HVAC

-You can hold down the fan icon to turn off the HVAC completely.
+You can hold down the temperature icon in the launcher to turn off the HVAC completely.

 Adjust seat heaters, check charge level and others functions while watching full screen video